repub/DLC_statistical_guides/docs/R/multiple-linear-regression.md

 (*Brain*), and two variables on body size, *Height* and *Weight*.
-Plotting each of the variables against one another we can see that *Height*, *Weight*, and *Brain* each appear to have some positive relationship with one another, but what about *PIQ*?
+Plotting each of the variables against one another we can see that *Height*, *Weight*, and *Brain* each appear to have some positive relationship with one another, but what about with *PIQ*?

 <img src="img/multiple-linear-regression/scat_plot-1.png" style="display: block; margin: auto;" />

- Using MLR we can determine what relationships, if any, these three physical features have with the IQ scores.
+ Using MLR we can determine what relationships, if any, these three physical features have with the *PIQ* scores.
 Our data set is in a tabular .txt format, so we will first load the data into R using the `read.table()` function.
 We can view summary statistics for each of the variables and the structure of the dataset with the `summary()` and `str()` functions.